 A Word About Outward Hound

-Outward Hound is a pet company based in the USA, priding them on innovation.
-They create some of the most well known and widely recognizable interactive dog toys and games, innovative dog feeders, and outdoor travel gear for dogs on the market, in addition to creating higher quality toys such as the Outward Hound Invincibles Toys lineup.
-As a company who’s mission statement is centered around innovation, it only makes sense that they are the logical place to start when it comes your dog’s first interactive dog toy.
+Outward Hound is a trusted brand of nearly 25 years, who pride themselves on innovation.
+They create some of the most well known and widely recognizable interactive dog toys and games, innovative dog feeders, and outdoor travel gear for dogs on the market.
+They also produce higher quality toys such as the Outward Hound Invincibles Toys lineup.
+As a company who's mission statement is centered around innovation, it only makes sense that they are the logical place to start when it comes your dog's first interactive dog toy.

 Engaging Fun For Everyone!